AndVarnio/MasterThesis/README.md

 ```
 The minimum amount of packages required to get a ueye camera to work is the build essentials and dropbear, these can be found in `Filesystem Packages --> misc --> packagegroup-core-buildessential` and `Filesystem Packages --> misc --> packagegroup-core-ssh-dropbear`.
 Add these, save and exit.
 ### Build project
 The project can now be built.
+The build command sometimes fail, but then succeeds when it is run twice.
 ```
 petalinux-build
 ```